mattbellis/PHYS-3330/raw-content/tt-edit-lab4-raw.md

 ## Input and output impedance

-Op-amps are designed to have very large input impedance ($R_i$ in Figure @fig:opamp-schem) and very small output impedances ($R_o$ in Figure @fig:opamp-schem).
+Op-amps are designed to have very large input impedance ($R_i$ in Figure @fig:opamp-man) and very small output impedances ($R_o$ in Figure @fig:opamp-man).
 The very small output impedance allows it drive loads without voltage dividing much of its output over its output impedance (consider taking $R_1$ to zero in the voltage divider transfer function where $R_1$ is the output impedance and $R_2$ is a load).
 Even though op-amps have this advantage, they have a limit of how much current they are able to output.
 The maximum output current is an important consideration when it comes to the ability of an op-amp to drive a load.
 This maximum output current acts very much like a current limit would on the power supply.

 The very large input impedance means that very little current flows into (or out of) the inputs.
 The second ***GOLDEN RULE*** assumes that the input impedance is infinitely large and ***no*** current flows in or out of the inputs.